• Skip to main content

 A half-eaten baked apple filled with raisins made with one of the best apples for baking.

-There's nothing more comforting and delicious than baked apples stuffed with raisins, almonds, honey, and warm spices.
-These German baked apples are called Bratapfel.
-They're so tasty any time of year, but especially in Fall.
+There's nothing more comforting and delicious in Autumn than these baked apples stuffed with raisins, almonds, honey, and warm spices.

 Get the Recipe